See reviews >

 • Drawing up a schedule of assets and liabilities

-• Writing to the various banks where the deceased had accounts, or institutions such as unit trust managers where he or she had investments
+• Writing to the various banks where the deceased had accounts, or institutions such as unit trust managers where they had investments

-• Contacting credit card providers and utility companies to ascertain any sums due from the deceased
+• Contacting credit card providers and utility companies to ascertain any sums due to/from the deceased

-• Arranging for valuation of assets, e.g. property, shares etc.
+• Arranging valuations of assets, e.g. property, shares etc.

 • Arranging to pay Inheritance Tax (if applicable)